-Tuff from Unit IV (Tvg_4) of the Goldens Ranch Formation formerly was quarried south of Skinner Peaks and in the Painted Rocks area for use as poultry grits, and soil mineralizer and conditioner (Vogel, 1957).
+Tuff from Unit IV (Tvg4) of the Goldens Ranch Formation formerly was quarried south of Skinner Peaks and in the Painted Rocks area for use as poultry grits, and soil mineralizer and conditioner (Vogel, 1957).
 This operation was run by the Azome Utah Mining Company of Sterling, Utah, and the products were marketed under the trade name "Azomite" (Vogel, 1957).

 Carbonate rock that is found in the Flagstaff Limestone and Green River Formation possibly could be used as building or dimension stone.
-Unfortunately, in the Skinner Peaks quadrangle, neither of these formations contain sufficient amounts of limestone or dolomite to make quarrying a profitable economic venture because both formations formations formations of manganese occur in fault zones within the volcaniclastic Goldens Ranch Formation.
+Unfortunately, in the Skinner Reaks quadrangle, neither of these formations contain sufficient amounts of limestone or dolomite to make quarrying a profitable economic venture because both formations contain anomalously high amounts of coarse-grained clastic material.

+Small amounts of manganese occur in fault zones within the volcaniclastic Goldens Ranch Formation.
 The manganese occurs as dendritic pyrolusite in a calcite matrix.
-Pyrolusite is a secondary mineral that results from the alteration of manganese minerals (Edwards and Atkinson, 1986) which are present in small amounts in most crystalline rocks (Hurlbut and Klein, 1971).
-The manganese that forms the pyrolusite was probably leached from the surrounding Goldens was
+Pyrolusite is a secondary mineral that results from the alteration of manganese minerals (Edwards and Atkinson, 1986), which are present in small amounts in most crystalline rocks (Murlbut and Klein, 1971).
+The manganese that can forms the pyrolusite was probably leached from the surrounding Goldens proved because of the structural similarities between it and the producing store of the overthrust belt of Wyoming (Clark, 1987).
+Several oil companies have drilled test wells in Juab Valley and on the Gunnison Plateau in SE